Running tools

 Launching tools and workflows involves the same series of general actions:

-There are several ways to launch a tool or installed workflow:
+There are several ways to launch a tool or installed or template workflow:

 Using the Quick Launch tool to start jobs